boostorg/msm/include/boost/msm/backmp11/README.md

 const RootSm& state_machine::get_root_sm() const;
 ```

-It is strongly recommended to configure the `root_sm` in hierarchical state machines, even if access to it is not required.
+It is highly recommended to always configure the `root_sm` in hierarchical state machines, even if access to it is not required.
-It reduces the compilation time, because it enables the back-end to instantiate the full set of construction-related methods
+This reduces the compilation time, because it enables the back-end to instantiate the full set of construction-related methods
 only for the root and it can omit them for sub-state machines.

 **IMPORTANT:** If a `context` is used in a hierarchical state machine, then also the `root_sm` must be set.
 The `context` is then automatically accessed through the `root_sm`.

-## New state machine config for defining the `Fsm` parameter of actions and guards
+## New state machine setting for defining the `Fsm` parameter of actions and guards

-The config `fsm_parameter` defines the instance of the `Fsm& fsm` parameter that is passed to actions and guards in hierarchical state machines.
+The setting `fsm_parameter` defines the instance of the `Fsm& fsm` parameter that is passed to actions and guards in hierarchical state machines.

-It can be either the `processing_fsm` (the `state_machine` processing the event, default) or the `root_sm`.
+By default it is set to `transition_owner`, which reflects the same behavior as in `back`:
+- Actions and guards with transitions in the same transition table receive the SM instance processing the event, while
+- entry and exit actions receive the SM instance from which the transition originates.

+You can alternatively set it to `root_sm`, in which case always the root sm is passed as `Fsm` parameter.
-If `using processing_fsm = root_sm;` is defined in the config, the setting takes effect.
+If `using fsm_parameter = root_sm;` is defined in the config, the setting takes effect.

-**IMPORTANT:** If the `processing_fsm` is set to `root_sm`, then also the `root_sm` must be set.
+**IMPORTANT:** If the `fsm_parameter` is set to `root_sm`, then also the `root_sm` must be set.

 ## Generic support for serializers